PipeWire: History

 In November 2018, PipeWire was re-licensed from the LGPL to the MIT License.

 In April 2021, Fedora Linux 34 became the first Linux distribution to ship PipeWire for audio by default.
 A year later, Pop!
 OS adopted it as the default audio server in version 22.04.
 It was made the default audio server in Ubuntu beginning with version 22.10.
+In 2023, it was adopted as the default audio server for the GNOME desktop environment in Debian 12 Bookworm.